mikelewek/FSD_P2_TournamentResults/README.md

 ###The Repo.
 Contains the Following Files
 -------------------------------------
- 1. tournament.py - Contains functionality to connect to a PostgreSQL database and ability<br>to get, store, and delete player matches.<br>
+ 1. tournament.py - Contains functionality to connect to a PostgreSQL database and ability<br>to get, store, and delete player matches.
  2. tournament.sql - SQL tournament table definitions for postgreSql.
-Note: File drops then recreates database when ran.<br>
+Note: File drops then recreates database when ran.
  3. tournament_test.py - Test suite cases for tournament.py.
-Provided by Udacity.<br>
+Provided by Udacity.
- 4. tournament_test_data.py - Test SQL data queries.<br>
+ 4. tournament_test_data.py - Test SQL data queries.
- 5. tournament.sql - Test data for debugging purposes.<br>
+ 5. tournament.sql - Test data for debugging purposes.
  6. README.md

 ###How to Run the Application